How to Repair The Hurt In Your Relationship

-You've just gotten into an argument with your partner, you feel frustrated and not sure how what to do.
+You've just gotten into an argument with your partner, you feel frustrated and not sure what to do.
 What choice do you make?

 Take that much needed break to calm down and get some perspective.

-Because when you don't leave things can escalate fast.
-Before you know it, you're arguing over the little things that don't really matter.
+When you don't leave, things can escalate fast.
+Before you know it, you're arguing over little things that don't really matter.
 It becomes a vicious cycle of yelling, calling each other names, and sometimes it even gets physical.

 At that point, you feel mortified and ashamed that it's gone this far.
-It doesn't have to.
+But it doesn't have to.
+You can stop that cycle by doing something different.

 After an argument, you or your partner will make an attempt to "repair" the fight.
 The Gottman Couples Institute defines repairs as an effort to reconnect after an argument by doing something to "repair" the relationship.
 Basically you attempt to make up and start over.